Online right to work checks

 Step 3 - Retain

 You must retain evidence of the online right to work check.
 For online checks, this should be the ‘profile’ page confirming the individual’s right to work.
 This is the page that includes the individual's photo and date on which the check was conducted.
+You will need to ensure that the 'Legal basis of status' drop-down option is selected prior to saving so that information on the type of immigration status is displayed.
 You will have the option of printing the profile page or saving it as a PDF or HTML file.

 You will need to include the following declaration ‘Date on which this visual right to work check was made’, signed and dated by yourself with the document.